Producing Green Infrastructure Strategies

 Providing a Green Infrastructure Strategy for Church Street, London

-GIC has produced for the City of Westminster, a Green Infrastructure Strategy for the regeneration area around Church Street.
+GIC, commissioned by the City of Westminster, produced a Green Infrastructure Strategy for the regeneration area around Church Street.
 The intention is to put green roofs, living walls, rain gardens and street trees in the forefront of thinking in a densely developed inner-city area where traditionally there may have been a tendency to overlook greening or underestimate its importance.
 The document looks at the potential for improving the network of green features and also encourages planners and designers to reduce the overall area of sealed surfaces.
 There is helpful guidance on planting palettes that will increase biodiversity.

 Writing a Biodiversity Strategy for the International Quarter, Stratford, East London